Options for Financial Managers

 Policy for selection of outside investment managers

-- Established Firm: The proposed outside investment manager must be a firm or person affiliated with a firm with sufficient capitalization, insurance, assets under management, management oversight, and experience to demonstrate his or her/its capability to serve as an investment manager.
-The foundation’s Finance and Investment Committee will review the following documents provided by prospective investment managers:
+- Established Firm: The proposed outside investment manager must be a firm or person affiliated with a firm that has sufficient capitalization, insurance, assets under management, management oversight, and experience to serve as an investment manager.
+Prospective investent managers will provide the folowing documents for the community foundation staff and committees to review:

 - History, structure and management of the firm;

 - Past judgments or current litigation against the firm or its employees, and/or other regulatory actions;

 - Private Benefit to the Donor: All relationships (personal and professional) between the donor and the donor’s extended family with the outside investment manager and/or the manager’s firm must be disclosed for evaluation regarding compliance with federal tax law rules addressing private inurement and private benefit and/or any other applicable federal or state law.

 - Authority and Control: The foundation must enter into a written investment management agreement with the outside investment manager and/or the manager’s firm.
 The agreement will clearly state:

 - The community foundation is the sole owner of all assets;

 - All such assets shall be and must remain under the sole control of the community foundation;

 - The outside investment manager and/or the manager’s firm will be subject to oversight by the foundation’s Finance and Investment Committee;